thisisayush/whmcs-bitcoin-plugin/README.md

 - Set your API key in Manage Existing Gateways
 - After setting API Key refresh page
 - Copy your Callback to Blockonomics Merchants > Settings
-- Cleanup on upgrade from 1.8.X to 1.9.X  (Optional).
-If you are upgrading from 1.8.X to 1.9.X, you can run *upgrade.php* to cleanup unecessary files.
+- Cleanup on upgrade from 1.8.X to 1.9.X  (Optional): If you are upgrading from 1.8.X to 1.9.X, you can run *upgrade.php* to cleanup unecessary files.
 Execute the script *modules/gateways/blockonomics/upgrade.php* using your browser.
 Example: https://xxxxxxx.ccc/modules/gateways/blockonomics/upgrade.php (replace xxxxxxx.ccc with your own WHMCS domain)

 ## Screenshots ##